emtee40/SurvivalManual-wiki/Power.md

 Furthermore, in a survival situation, you can still eat the dried off fruits afterwards.

+### Aluminum-air cells

+Industrially produced "pure" aluminum (such as soda cans or aluminum foils) allows to make more powerful cells.
+For instance, a traditional Volta cell made of aluminum and copper, for 10cm by 10cm metal parts (electrodes), will produce 10mA.
+Aluminum / activated charcoal cells with salt water electrolyte produce 1V and 100mA.

+Activated charcoal is usually used to filter aquarium water.
+Well burnt regular charcoal will be efficient too, once reduced in large grain powder, in order to contain the maximum air in it.

+To make an aluminum-air cell, cut a 10cm by 10cm aluminum foil piece.
+Lay soaked in salt water paper on it.
+Set a 1cm thick charcoal layer on the soaked paper.
+Put a bare copper wire across the carbon.
+Fold the edges of the aluminum foil, like you would close a burrito.
+The copper wire must not touch the aluminum.
+Press on the aluminum burrito to activate it.
+The tension appears between the copper wire (being the positive pole) and the aluminum foil (being the negative one).

+The drawback here is that aluminum is getting oxidized withing tens of minutes.
+Aluminum oxidation is sticking on the aluminum part, preventing the reaction from continuing.
+The aluminum anode can be mechanically brushed to remove oxidation, or bleach can be added to the salt water to reactivate the cell.

 ## Tips & Tricks

 ### Power-Bank